SummerSlam (2013): Storylines

-The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

-Daniel Bryan became the WWE Champion after defeating John Cena.
+Daniel Bryan won the WWE Championship after defeating John Cena, only to immediately lose the title to Randy Orton, who successfully cashed in his Money in the Bank contract.

 On the July 15 episode of Raw, new Raw General Manager Brad Maddox announced that WWE Champion John Cena could choose his own SummerSlam opponent.
 Later that night, after taking an informal poll of the live audience, he chose Daniel Bryan.
 In the weeks before SummerSlam, Vince McMahon would berate Daniel Bryan by trying to make him shave his beard, putting him into a gauntlet match against his former friend Kane.
 On the August 12 episode of Raw, Maddox served as special guest referee in a match with Bryan facing Wade Barrett.
-After making a quick count to let Barrett win the match, Maddox offered his services as the guest referee for the Cena vs. Bryan match at the PPV when Triple H interceded, and announced he'd serve as referee instead (punctuated by a Pedigree to Maddox).
+After making a quick count to let Barrett win the match, Maddox offered his services as the guest referee for the Cena vs. Bryan match at SummerSlam when Triple H interceded, and announced he'd serve as referee instead (punctuated by a Pedigree to Maddox).

 After AJ Lee retained her Divas Championship against Kaitlyn at Money in the Bank and later cost Dolph Ziggler his attempt at winning the World Heavyweight Championship, Ziggler broke up with AJ the next night on Raw, causing her to distract Ziggler in his non-title rematch against Del Rio and leaving Big E Langston to attack him.
 On the July 29 episode of Raw, Kaitlyn defeated AJ in a non-title match to stay in contention for the Divas Championship, but four days later on SmackDown, AJ defeated Kaitlyn to retain the championship after Layla interfered and protected AJ.
-A week later on SmackDown, The Miz (the host of SummerSlam) announced that Kaitlyn and Ziggler would face AJ and Langston in a mixed tag team match at the PPV.
+A week later on SmackDown, The Miz (the host of SummerSlam) announced that Kaitlyn and Ziggler would face AJ and Langston in a mixed tag team match at SummerSlam.

 At Payback, CM Punk defeated Chris Jericho in his return in his hometown.
 The next night on Raw, he challenged World Heavyweight Champion Alberto Del Rio to a match, turning face.
 He won by countout, but a returning Brock Lesnar attacked him.
 Over the next few weeks, tension rose between Punk and Paul Heyman, who cost Punk the WWE Championship Money in the Bank Ladder Match at Money in the Bank.
 The next night on Raw, Lesnar again attacked Punk.
 The next week, Punk challenged Lesnar to a match at SummerSlam.
 Heyman accepted on Lesnar's behalf.
 During the SummerSlam kickoff show, Heyman announced that both Lesnar and Punk had agreed to make the match no disqualification.